SajidAbdullah729/Basic-C-Compiler/README.md

 # Formal-Language-Compiler-Project
-Here are my formal language compiler whole project.
-It is created with C++.
+It is a basic C compiler to detect error in code.